AntixK/PyTorch-VAE/README.md

 </p>

-A Collection of Variational AutoEncoders (VAEs) implemented in PyTorch with focus on reproducibility.
+A collection of Variational AutoEncoders (VAEs) implemented in PyTorch with focus on reproducibility.
 The aim of this project is to provide a quick and simple working example for many of the cool VAE models out there.
 All the models are trained on the [CelebA dataset](http://mmlab.ie.cuhk.edu.hk/projects/CelebA.html) for consistency and comparison.
 The architecture of all the models are kept as similar as possible with the same layers, except for cases where the original paper necessitates a radically different architecture.
+Here are the [results](https://github.com/AntixK/PyTorch-VAE/blob/master/README.md#--results) of each model.

 ### Requirements
 - Python >= 3.5
 - PyTorch >= 1.3
 - Pytorch Lightning >= 0.5.3 ([GitHub Repo](https://github.com/PyTorchLightning/pytorch-lightning/tree/deb1581e26b7547baf876b7a94361e60bb200d32))
+- CUDA enabled computing device

 ### Installation
 ```